-7.1.
+8.1.
 Where a teacher has commenced a period of sick leave prior to 1 September 2014 and sick leave continues on and after that date, he/she will continue to avail of the pre SI 124 of 2014 sick leave arrangements for that absence i.e. a maximum of 365 days of paid sick leave in a rolling 4 year period.
 Following a resumption of duties, any subsequent sick leave absence will be dealt with under the terms of the sick leave scheme as outlined in this circular.

-8. Treatment of previous periods of sick leave under the new Scheme
+9. Treatment of previous periods of sick leave under the new Scheme

-8.1.
+9.1.
 As has always been the case, sick leave records will continue to be reviewed over a rolling 4 year period.
 That means that where a teacher has a sick absence on or after 1 September 2014 and has been paid more than 183 days sick leave in a rolling 4 year period, that teacher may find, him/herself moving immediately to half pay or TRR, as appropriate.

-9. Self Certified Sick Leave
+10. Self Certified Sick Leave

-- 9.1 The maximum number of self certified sick leave days allowable in any period of 2 consecutive years of teaching service counting backwards from the latest self certified sick leave absence is 7.
-Any self certified sick leave absence in excess of the maximum 7 days provided for under this paragraph will be unpaid and may be dealt with under the agreed disciplinary procedures. - 9.2 Payment for self certified sick leave may be modified or withdrawn, following due process, in cases where absences are unduly frequent or the maximum number of days is regularly approached or taken year after year. - 9.3 A teacher shall not avail of a period of self certified sick leave immediately after certified sick leave.
+10.1 The maximum number of self certified sick leave days allowable in any rolling period of 2 consecutive years of teaching service counting backwards from the latest self certified sick leave absence is 7.
+Any self certified sick leave absence in excess of the maximum 7 days provided for under this paragraph will be unpaid and may be dealt with under the agreed disciplinary procedures.